By Amy Cutmore

 Even if you don't have many in your own garden, roses are incredibly generous.
-So if you don’t have one in your own garden, you can usually enjoy the sight and scent of one spilling out of a neighbours’ garden or even growing in a hedgerow.
+So you can usually enjoy the sight and scent of one spilling out of a neighbor's garden or even growing in a hedgerow.

-That makes it a perfect time to ask National Trustgarden researcher Rebecca Bevan for her tips on caring for roses over the summer.
+Here, National Trust garden researcher Rebecca Bevan, gives us her top tips on caring for roses over the summer.

-However there are still some jobs to be done.
-Here are Rebecca's essential summer care tips.
+However there are still some jobs to be done throughout the year.
+Here are Rebecca's essential tips for growing roses.

 'While traditional rambling roses tend to flower once, in great profusion, modern, repeat-flowering roses begin more slowly, but send up new blooms throughout the summer,' says Rebecca.